MobilePayDev/MobilePay-Online/README.md

 ### Step 2A If you are onboarding MobilePay Online for the first time
 When you as a PSP wants to be onboarded for the Online solution, you must first have an agreement with MobilePay.
-Please contact lagr@mobilepay.dk to obtain this.
+Please contact partnership_online@mobilepay.dk to obtain this.
 When the agreement is signed, you must send an email to the MobilePay developer support at developer@mobilepay.dk with this information:
 * The PSP name
 * PCI-DSS AoC
 * VATNumber